 When choosing which test cases to automate, we had to rely on the mock server’s current maturity.
 We started with UI-related test cases as they proved to be easier to automate, which allowed us to tackle more complex BLE-related scenarios and research in the manual part of testing.

-As the complexity of the mock server improved, we started to automate more and more complex BLE-related test cases, so we could start testing new features instead of spending too much time on regression testing.
+As the mock server’s complexity improved, we started automating increasingly complex BLE-related test cases so we could start testing new features instead of spending too much time on regression testing.

 However, those tests rely solely on the mock server’s capabilities, so we had to find a delicate balance between enabling support for existing features and developing new ones.
 To help us determine which test cases to focus on, we took the data from previous regression test runs and extrapolated the most critical ones.
 Those critical test cases were prioritized and automated first while we dealt with the rest as time allowed.

-When most of our backlog of critical test cases was automated and done, we shifted our focus to automating test cases that covered new features.
+When most of our critical test case backlog was automated, we shifted our focus to automating test cases that covered new features.
 This way, we ensured the end product was sufficiently covered with both manual and automated test cases.

 Lighting the way for future testers